particle-iot/docs/src/content/en/shared/api.md

 ```

-All Spark functions take a String as the only argument and must return a 32-bit integer.
+All Particle functions take a String as the only argument and must return a 32-bit integer.
 The maximum length of the argument is 63 characters.